flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Finally, frameworks become a base layer that you can create tooling for.
 The introduction of the filesystem made it possible for people to write tools that easily create and manipulate files.
-Rails's abstractions made it easy togenerate code for creating a new database table, along with an entire stack - model, view, controller - for interacting with it.
+Rails's abstractions made it easy to generate code for creating a new database table, along with an entire stack - model, view, controller - for interacting with it.